JEE/Chemistry/States of Matter and Gaseous State

 Solution path: identify van der Waals equation, write the relevant condition, eliminate impossible options, and then calculate or compare.
 This solved drill is newly written to match the topic pattern without reproducing any source wording.

-Original solved drill 6: Liquefaction
+Original solved drill 6: Compressibility factor Z

 5. Common Mistakes & Traps